Bridgeton, New Jersey: History

 Bridgeton is home to numerous large municipal parks.
 The largest of these, consisting of pinelands, wetlands and lakes, as well as the original raceway system that provided waterpower to the mills, was formed out of the property owned and managed by the Cumberland Nail & Iron Works until 1899.
 Long considered a recreational area for the region even under ownership by the Iron Works, the property was finally purchased in 1902–1903 by the city and preserved in perpetuity as the Bridgeton City Park.
 It includes three major lakes: Mary Elmer Lake, Sunset Lake, and East Lake.
 Bridgeton Park encompasses about 1500 acre.
 It now includes the Cohanzick Zoo, New Jersey's oldest zoo, which is free to the public.

 The city suffered an economic downturn in the 1980s with the loss of its remaining manufacturing sector jobs in glass and textiles.
 Agricultural employment, however, has continued to attract immigrant workers largely from Mexico but also Guatemala, creating new challenges and opportunities for revitalization.
 A significant minority of Bridgeton residents and their children speak Zapoteco, either as their only language or alongside Spanish.

-Downtown Bridgeton includes an art gallery, second hand stores, a makerspace, and the headquarters of the Nanticoke Lenni-Lenape Tribal Nation.
+Downtown Bridgeton includes an art gallery, secondhand stores, a makerspace, and the headquarters of the Nanticoke Lenni-Lenape Tribal Nation.
 The makerspace, called STEAMWorks, was opened as a collaborative project between the city and the local Cumberland County College, run by the college the space offers specialized equipment and software to the public at a membership based pricing system, as well as workshops and a limited set of certification courses, no involvement with the college is required.

 Bridgeton Main Street declared its downtown a Culinary Arts district and is highlighting downtown activity through the food and cooking-related retail sector.
 Bridgeton Main Street Association is the oldest Main Street Association in the state, founded in 1990.

 In 2008, Rutgers opened the Cousteau Coastal Center of its Institute of Marine & Coastal Sciences in the former David Sheppard House, a base from which it coordinates cutting-edge ecological research and develops modules for environmental learning at all educational levels from elementary school upward.

 South Woods State Prison, which opened near Bridgeton in 1997, is the largest state prison in New Jersey and provides a range of employment.